 Moral of the story: Put the phone down then draft and send a good ole letter.

-Where to get them: This one is much easier because all you need is a piece of lined paper, a writing utensil, and a few solid thoughts to draft a letter.
+Ideas: Lined paper and a writing utensil is all you need.
 Don’t have lined paper?
 Computer paper or a napkin (cc: JK Rowling) will suffice.
-No excuses.
 You’ll also need stamps which can be purchased at your local USPS store or on their website.

 Whenever I’m exploring a new place, I find that stopping into local shops is one of the most effective (and fun) ways of introducing yourself to the culture.
 Post “California touchdown”, I couldn’t wait to get my walkers on and hit the strip.
 Once the bags were set down and the naps were taken, my roommate and I headed out to explore a handful of the beach towns that make up “SoCal”: Long Beach, Huntington Beach, Manhattan Beach, and last, but not least, our new home, Hermosa Beach.
 There is no shortage of picturesque piers and grade-A boutiques, which is where I stumbled upon the postcards below.
 Whilst cruising up and down Pier Ave. in Hermosa, I saw “curious“, a local treasure that is chock full of quirky gifts and knick-knacks, as well as the blast from the past HB postcards below.